What to Expect at the DOVE Center for Voiding and Bladder Function

 - Uroflow: This is a simple and noninvasive test used to measure the flow of urine (pee).
 During the test, your child will pee into a special device that measures the speed and amount of urine.
 This test tells us how well the bladder is working, and it can help detect problems with urination, such as difficulty emptying the bladder or slow urination.

-- X-ray of the belly (this test is also known as a KUB).
-This can help us tell if your child is constipated.
+- Kidney, ureter, and bladder X-ray: This X-ray of the abdomen can tell us if your child is constipated.
 Incontinence (the loss of control over pee that leads to leakage of urine) and constipation (difficulty or pain during bowel movements) often happen together.
 Treating constipation can lead to a big improvement in wetting.

-- Ultrasound to check the size and shape of the kidneys and look for bladder issues.
+- Ultrasound: This assesses the size and shape of the kidneys and checks for bladder abnormalities

 - Video urodynamic study (VUDS): This is a test that helps us understand how the bladder works.
 During the test, pictures and videos are taken of the bladder as it fills up and empties.
 This helps us see if the bladder is working properly.
-The test is used to find out why your child might have trouble peeing, have accidents, or go to the bathroom a lot.
+This test helps us understand why your child might have wetting accidents, trouble peeing or frequent trips to the bathroom.
 It can also help us decide on the best treatment.

 Based on the results of your child's evaluation, our DOVE Center team may then suggest a variety of treatment approaches, including:

-- Changing voiding/stooling habits: We often recommend that children start stool softeners in order to treat any underlying constipation.
-We also work with parents to help them develop a schedule with their child that involves regular peeing and pooping throughout the day.
+- Changing voiding/stooling habits: We often recommend stool softeners to help optimize bowel function and treat any underlying constipation.
+We will work with you to develop a schedule for your child that incorporates regular voiding and stooling throughout the day.

-- Biofeedback training: Biofeedback training can help kids learn to relax their muscles to empty their bladder completely.
-This can reduce urgency, wetting and urinary tract infections.
+- Biofeedback training: We may help your child learn to relax their pelvic floor muscles to empty their bladder completely.
+This can reduce urgency, wetting and recurrent urinary tract infections.
 It involves using special techniques to show when the muscles are tensed and how to relax them.

-- Behavior modification: Our psychologists help you and your child learn about how the body works and why it's important for kids to follow our treatment advice.
+- Behavior modification: Our psychologists will educate you and your child about how the body works and recommend behavioral strategies specific to your child’s strengths.
 We are one of the few pediatric urology programs in the country with psychologists in our clinic.
-They play a key role in helping children who have trouble with wetting during the day and night.
+They play a key role in helping children who have trouble with daytime and nighttime wetting.